-Vice President - Business Services and Public Policy, Washington Gas
+Vice President - Economic Development and Strategy, Washington Gas

 He joined Washington Gas in 2005 as a Director of Application Development and was later promoted to Division Head of Information Technology.
-The Board elected Mr. Frye to Vice President of Support Services in March 2008 and he was elected by the Board to his current position as Vice President of Business Services and Public Policy in 2016.
+The Board elected Mr. Frye to Vice President of Support Services in March 2008 and he was elected by the Board to his current position in 2019.

 Mr. Frye is trained as a Master Black Belt in Six Sigma, a process-based methodology focused on process optimization.
 He leverages this training along with his technological background to drive out process inefficiencies within key operations at Washington Gas.
 He also is the co-author of a patent for the Provisioning of Electronic Commerce and is a past recipient of the prestigious GE Lewis Latimer award for innovation, creativity, and leadership.

 His career began with General Electric where he was selected to participate in the Information Management Leadership Program (IMLP).
 Upon graduation from the program, he quickly rose to leading large-scale initiatives within Information Technology, Engineering and Marketing.
 He also has a wealth of experience in offshore development and support services and was credited with implementing the outsourcing of information technology at GE Global Exchange Services.
 Prior to joining Washington Gas, Mr. Frye was the Vice President of Information Technology for Global Exchange Services in Gaithersburg, Md.

 A Washington metropolitan native, Mr. Frye received his undergraduate degree from the University of Maryland and graduated with honors from The American University in Washington, D.C., with a Masters in Information Science.